Bhogayata-Keval/it-job-roles/README.md

 # it-job-roles

 `fetchRandomJobRole()`
-The result will be in the form of json array including 2 properties: role & description
+The result will be in the form of json object including 2 properties: role & description

 ```
 const itJobRoles = require("it-job-roles");